XIN-Solutions/hippo-xinmods/docs/DEPLOY.md

 Make sure to install the official Oracle Java JDK 1.8 and have your alternatives point at the java executables.

+# Elastic Beanstalk

+In the root of the project, run `./bin/deploy/build-eb.sh <configFile>` with a reference to a configuration file of the shape below.
+This will prepare tomcat settings, repository xmls etc and zips it into an EB-ready ZIP artifact that can be uploaded into your AWS account.

+Nginx will be configured as well to route traffic properly.

+    {
+        "distributionName" : "",

+        "eb" : {
+            "app" : "appname",
+            "env" : "envname",
+            "region" : "ap-southeast-2"
+        },

+        "mysql": {
+            "host" : "mysql server (rds) url",
+            "port": 3306,
+            "database" : "dbname",
+            "username" : "username",
+            "password": "password"
+        },

+        "xin" : {
+            "cmsHost": "base url for cms",
+            "adminPass": "admin"
+        }

+    }

 # Create hippo distribution

 Checkout the tag you wish to build a distribution for: